zanshin/jtoh/README.md

 The `{% endhightlight %}` in Jekyll becomes `{{< / highlight >}}` in Hugo.

+### Raw Shortcodes
+The `raw` shortcode works (mostly) in tandem with the `highlight` shortcode.
+It allows you to put anything in for the code block, and ignores it.
+I don't see an equivalent code in Hugo, so I am going to eliminate the `raw` code occurrences.
+There are only 11, so if I have to do some manual editing of posts, it would be manageable.

 ### YouTube Shortcodes
 Hugo has a slightly different format for their YouTube shortcode than Jekyll's format.
 Via regular expressions `{% youtube JdxkVQy7QLM %}` becomes `{{ youtube(id="JdxkVQy7QLM") }}`.

+### IF and ELSIF
+While my  initial grepping showed that there were some `{% if %}` and `{% elsif %}` tags in my postings, a closer look reveals that they are all in code samples, and not part of the site that needs converting.

 ### Date Formatting
 Due to the age of my site, and the different blogging systems used, the front matter date is